AijaRe/42Porto_cpp/cpp06/README.md

 - Convert the literal to the detected type.
 - Convert input type to all the other types.
 - Handle edge cases for non-displayable characters, special floating-point values, and overflow conditions.

+### ex01 - Serialization

+Implement a class Serializer, who will not be initializable by the user by any way, with the following static methods:

+`uintptr_t serialize(Data* ptr);`

+It takes a pointer and converts it to the unsigned integer type uintptr_t.

+`Data* deserialize(uintptr_t raw);`

+It takes an unsigned integer parameter and converts it to a pointer to Data.
+Write a program to test that your class works as expected.

+You must create a non-empty (it means it has data members) Data structure.

+Use `serialize()` on the address of the Data object and pass its return value to `deserialize()`.
+Then, ensure the return value of `deserialize()` compares equal to the original pointer.

+Do not forget to turn in the files of your Data structure.

+Exercise skills: explore how data pointers can be represented as integers and to practice converting between these representations.
+Use `reinterpret_cast`.

+`uintptr_t` -	unsigned integer type capable of holding a pointer